How to Protect Your Ethernet Cables with Waterproof Couplers: A Step-by-Step Guide

 • Shielded, but may also be used for unshielded Ethernet

-• PoE++, 802.33af/at/bt Type 3 compatible, up to 60W DC
+• Power over Ethernet: PoE++, 802.33af/at/bt Type 3 compatible, up to 100W DC

 ** Channel rated means insertion of the coupler into an overall Ethernet channel will not cause a channel test failure on a field certification device, using channel adapters.
 Insertion of a coupler into a permanent link, however, may lead to a marginal pass or fail on a permanent link test due to the much tighter test parameters.
 Professional installers required to formally ANSI/TIA 568-2.D Certify their installation should take note of this!

-Disassemble one or both sides of the coupler fully.
+Disassemble one or both sides of the coupler fully

 Push out the silicon split grommet from inside with your finger